-The Supplier Code of Conduct is included in the terms of contract with all suppliers, contractors and other business partners participating in the delivery of any raw materials, products, components, materials or services to Neste, covering both direct and indirect procurement.
+Neste aims to include the Supplier Code of Conduct in the contract terms for suppliers, contractors and other business partners participating in the delivery of raw materials, products, components, materials or services to Neste.
 Companies consolidated through mergers and acquisitions are also expected to implement Neste Supplier Code of Conduct in their sourcing.

-In 2023, 100% of the renewable raw material volumes, 86% of the crude oil and fossil raw materials volumes, and 91% of overall indirect contracted spend were covered by Neste Supplier Code of Conduct or equivalent.
+In 2024, 100% of the renewable raw material volumes, 81% of the crude oil and fossil raw materials volumes, and 91% of overall indirect contracted spend were covered by Neste Supplier Code of Conduct or equivalent.

 To support implementation across our business, Neste has issued an e-learning to train relevant Neste employees on the Supplier Code of Conduct requirements, with specific sections on human rights and modern slavery.
 We also provide live training sessions for selected Neste teams, led by our human rights and sustainability specialists.
-More information on our e-learnings and training workshops is available on p.19-20.
+More information on our e-learnings and training workshops is available on p.20.

 Neste encourages and supports its business partners to continually improve and develop beyond the minimum, to reach the human rights standards and expectations set out in the Human Rights Principle.
-Neste has published an official Supplier Code of Conduct Guidance, with supporting information and practical recommendations to help our suppliers meet their obligations under the Supplier Code of Conduct.
-In 2023, Neste organized capacity building on the Neste Supplier Code of Conduct requirements for its main contractors at the Rotterdam refinery and selected renewable raw material suppliers.
-Read more about these capacity building sessions on p.20.
+Neste has published an official Supplier Code of Conduct Guidance, updated in February 2025, with supporting information and practical recommendations to help our suppliers meet their obligations under the Supplier Code of Conduct.
+In 2024, Neste organized capacity building on the Neste Supplier Code of Conduct requirements for its renewable raw material suppliers.
+Read more about these capacity building sessions on p.21.